 6 lb 4.8 oz weight of Voile Revelator.

 This splitboard has a channel puck system.
 It comes with Voile pucks canted at 2.5 degrees.

 This board scored well above average in the playful ratings.
 On feature-filled pow fields, we all enjoyed hucking and testing their air sense.
 It wasn't the most freestyle focused board, but it was certainly a fun ride that allowed for a bit of playful trickery.

 Voile deserves Karma credit for being the first manufacturer to make splitboards.
 This splitboard has a totally capable and modern design that is also one of the most affordable boards in our review.

 The Voile Revelator is a highly versatile splitboard.
 It would make an excellent first splitboard for someone wanting to get a split without breaking the bank.
 The channel puck system makes it simple to slide the bindings towards the tail to increase float for epic powder days and then move them back towards center for firm days as well.

-At $650, this board should be considered by anyone on a budget who wants a lightweight but quality splitboard.
+This board should be considered by anyone on a budget who wants a lightweight but quality splitboard.
 While some folks might knock off points for the Cap Construction, we appreciated the light weight and had no durability issues during our testing.

 While it missed out on an award, the Revelator is a great option for those that are cost conscious and in search of a splitboard.
 Not only is it representative of a great value, but it also has an impressively low weight; these two factors are not often found in the same board.
 From powder days to huge climbs, the Revelator is worthy splitboard.